 In recent years most of the stiles along the Trail have been replaced with gates.
 However there are still structures which may be barriers for many people with reduced mobility.

-The Thames Path is managed by a Management Group composed of representatives of the highway authorities through whose area the Trail passes (22 of them), Natural England, the Environment Agency and Tourism South East, North Wessex Downs AONB and The Chilterns AONB.
+The Thames Path is managed by a Management Group composed of representatives of the highway authorities through whose area the Trail passes (22 of them), Natural England, the Environment Agency, Tourism South East, North Wessex Downs AONB and The Chilterns AONB.
 The Management Group publishes a Thames Path Management Strategy to direct the management of the Trail for five years at a time.

 Most of the day to day work is undertaken by a small team of National Trails staff, helped by Volunteers managed by the team, based within Oxfordshire County Council's Countryside Access – doing much of the physical maintenance and improvements, and providing a range of information for users.

 Volunteers perform a vital role in helping maintain the Thames Path and The Ridgeway National Trails (the two Trails are managed by the same team).
 They carry out an ongoing programme of maintenance and improvements which includes tasks such as vegetation clearance, installing and repairing signs, gates and workshop tasks.

 Tasks are carried out on most weekdays and occasional weekends, led by staff from the National Trails team.
 All tools and training are provided and the tasks are a good way to meet like-minded people.
 Our newsletter, which can be found on the news page, has a list of all forthcoming tasks on both Trails and is sent to all volunteers who register onto the scheme.

 Alternatively, volunteers can become 'monitors' by adopting a 2-3 mile section of a Trail, walking it once a month and reporting back any problems.